rishav-data/MNIST_digit_recognition_neural_network/README.md

 📉 Limitations
 Works best with 28×28 grayscale images (similar to MNIST)

-Accuracy is ~84.5% (basic 2-layer network, no regularization or dropout)
+Accuracy is ~84.5% (basic 2-layer network, no regularization or dropout) for training data but drops significantly for images I made on MS Paint to test it .

 Prediction may fail or be inaccurate if: